This page is for customers, if you’re a financial adviser, our adviser centre can provide all the information you need.

 Relevant life insurance and tax

-Relevant life insurance is a cost-effective and tax-friendly way for an employer to offer a term assurance plan on the life to their employees, for example company directors and salaried partners with the sum assured payable to their family or financial dependents.
-It will also pay out if the employee is diagnosed with a terminal illness, with life expectancy of less than 12 months.
+Relevant life insurance is a cost-effective and tax-friendly way for an employer to offer a life insurance plan to their employees.
+For example company directors and salaried partners.
+The payout from a valid claim is paid to their family or financial dependents.

 Who can be covered by a Relevant Life Plan?

 The employee must be a UK resident and employed by a UK-resident business (England, Wales, Scotland and Northern Ireland only).
 A UK resident employee would include company directors and salaried partners.